12 Amazing Cultural Festivals You Must Attend in Your Lifetime

 Photo credit: Duncan Rawlinson via Flickr

-Around 70,000 people attended Burning Man in 2018, and there were 130 musical acts.
+Over 70,000 people attended Burning Man in 2019, and there were over 130 musical acts.
 Every year, a temporary city is built in the middle of the Nevada desert, complete with tents, RVs, roads, signage, and bathrooms, for nine whole days of alternative living.
 On Saturday evening, a giant wooden effigy is set on fire.
 This ritual burning is where the event draws its name.

 10. Oktoberfest, Germany